kishalayb18/DevOps/k8s-deployment/RBAC/README.md

 ### Subjects

-Subjects are the entities that can perform actions on the resources, including:
+Subjects are the entities that can perform actions on the resources, including
+1. User
+2. Group
+3. ServiceAccount

-- Users: Typically external identities managed by an identity provider.
+- User: Typically external identities managed by an identity provider.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1